If you are a plant lover wanting greenery around you, then go for the rare Pothos variety for its beautiful variegation.

 They are one of my favorites for their beautiful white variegation on their leaves, realizing the definition of beauty.

-The leaves of Marble Queen Pothos lack chlorophyll, giving equal variegation of white with green in leaves.
+The leaves of Marble Queen Pothos lack chlorophyll, giving equal variegation of white with green leaves.

 As this Pothos lacks chlorophyll leading to slow growth, it can grow up to 6 ft under proper care.

-Flowering is absent in indoor situations, but Marble Pothos can bloom outdoor when the plant attains a length of around 40 ft.
+Flowering is absent in indoor situations, but Marble Pothos can bloom outdoors when the plant attains a length of around 40 ft.